Hello, I’m DocuDroid!

 Clone the Greengage DB repository

-1. Ensure you are logged in as gpadmin and in the home directory.
+1. Ensure you are logged in as a user with sudo privileges.

 3. Change the current directory to greengage: